There will be no announcement.

 I type this as I see ‘end of the year lists’ and ‘award shows’ all over the internet.
 None offer anything new or inspiring.
-We all acknowledge this, but we keep up the pretense and we engage full time (really, we love art though).
-And like anything in life, we’ll come up with a half baked excuse as to why — to justify it to ourselves, because it keeps us from facing the real music.
+We all acknowledge this, but we keep up the pretence and we engage full time (really, we love art though).
+And like anything in life, we will come up with a half baked excuse as to why—to justify it to ourselves, because it keeps us from facing the real music.

 We have created an echo chamber which only serves the needs and objectives of the rich.
 All while we let real art, humans, which create the only culture worth having, wither away and die.